medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-StandardBusinessDocument er som nævnt SBDHs omgivende container, og er en wrapper rundt om SBDH, og indeholder kun to elementer:
+StandardBusinessDocument is, as mentioned, SBDH's surrounding container, and is a wrapper around SBDH, and contains only two elements:

--	StandardBusinessDocumentHeader
+- DefaultBusinessDocumentHeader
--	BinaryContent (base64-encodet)
+- BinaryContent (base64 encoded)

-Selvom StandardBusinessDocument, som sådan er konvolutten, bruges termen SBDH generelt om hele konvolutten, da det er dette indhold som er særligt interessant i meddelelsesudvekslingen.
-BinaryContent er elementet som indeholder en base64-encodet meddelelse eller kvittering for en afsendt SBDH.
+Although the StandardBusinessDocument, as such, is the envelope, the term SBDH is generally used for the entire envelope, since it is this content that is of particular interest in the message exchange.
+BinaryContent is the element that contains a base64-encoded message or acknowledgment for a sent SBDH.

 <br/>